Monday, December 25, 2017

 Kirtipur

-Historically, Kirtipur had been considered as an impregnable fortress enjoying a strategic, geographical advantage until the army under Prithvi Narayan Shah, King of Gorkha kingdom and later the first King of unified Nepal, launched its first attack on this fortress in 1757 and finally captured it leaving heavy casualties and damage in 1768.
+Historically, Kirtipur had been considered as an impregnable fortress enjoying a strategic, geographical advantage until the army under Prithvi Narayan Shah, King of Gorkha kingdom and later the first King of unified Nepal, launched its first attack on this fortress in 1757 and finally captured it, leaving heavy casualties and damage in 1768.
 The final victory in the battle to capture Kirtipur marked Shah's major turning point in his efforts to take the whole Kathmandu Valley.
-The photo on the left shows Uma Maheshwar mandir, a distant view from the lower street, and on the right some Hindu temple on the way to Bagh Bhairav Mandir.
+The photo on the left shows Uma Maheshwar mandir, a distant view from the lower street, and on the right, some Hindu temple on the way to Bagh Bhairav Mandir.

 On this visit, Jaeho was there together with his Nepali friend from Dhanusa district.
 He drove his motorcycle almost all day to meet Jaeho and got to Thamel safely the day before our visit to Kirtipur.
 After looking around Bagh Bhairav mandir, we dropped by the tourist information center.
 The center was ready to answer any questions about the history of Kirtipur.
 Asked about the spot where Gorkha army launched its final attack to take the besieged fortress.
-Bahiri Gaon whose current location is near Kirtipur Bus stop as shown in the photo was the attacking point.
+Bahiri Gaon, whose current location is near Kirtipur Bus stop as shown in the photo, was the attacking point.

 Monday, December 04, 2017